 General Conservation tips

-On July 31, 2021, Grimsby Power filed a Cost of Service application with the Ontario Energy Board (OEB) for rates effect ...Learn More
+Grimsby Power filed an IRM application with the Ontario Energy Board (OEB) on August 3, 2022 ...Learn More

 Grimsby Power has been notified that individuals representing themselves as a utility responsible for providing power a ...Learn More

 The Ontario Electricity Rebate (OER) is a provincially funded rebate that applies as a credit on qualifying electricity ...Learn More

 Grimsby Power is conducting a Customer Satisfaction Survey ...Learn More